alexnguyen9/recipe-matcher/README.md

 You can also find more information on this project [here](https://alexnguyen9.github.io/project/recipematcher/)

 The scraped recipe data comes from this [reddit post](https://www.reddit.com/r/datasets/comments/94awca/thousands_of_recipes_from_epicurious_bbc/) I found a while back.
 Specifically the data is found [here](https://archive.org/download/recipes-en-201706/).
-I used  the following  four json files for this project:
+I used  the following  3 json files for this project:
  * epicurious-recipes.json
 * bbccouk-recipes.json
 * allrecipes-recipes.json
-* cookstr-recipes.json

 I downloaded them from the link and unzipped them into the data folder.